mittwald/cli/README.md

                    in the context

 FLAGS
-  --[no-]cd                    change to installation path after connecting --info                       only print connection information, without actually connecting --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
+  --[no-]cd  change to installation path after connecting --info     only print connection information, without actually connecting --test     test connection and exit

+SSH CONNECTION FLAGS
+  --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
-  --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used --test                       test connection and exit
+  --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used

 DESCRIPTION
   Connect to an app via SSH

+  Establishes an interactive SSH connection to an app installation.

+  This command is a wrapper around your systems SSH client, and will respect your SSH configuration in ~/.ssh/config.

+  An exception to this is the 'User' configuration, which will be overridden by this command to either your authenticated mStudio user or the user specified with the --ssh-user flag.

+  See https://linux.die.net/man/5/ssh_config for a reference on the configuration file.

 FLAG DESCRIPTIONS
   --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.

     The SSH identity file to use for the connection.
-This file will be used to authenticate the connection to the server.
+This file should contain an SSH private key and will be used to authenticate the connection to the server.

     You can also set this value by setting the MITTWALD_SSH_IDENTITY_FILE environment variable.